 The app, which is 100% confidential, will be launched on Friday 7th December 2018 at the Charity’s annual Christmas Lunch at the Westminster Park Plaza Hotel in London.

 Bill Hill, CEO of the Lighthouse Club charity said: ‘The app is aimed at construction workers and their families and complements our 24/7 Construction Industry Helpline.
 We recognise that not everyone feels comfortable talking about their feelings or personal situation, so the “Construction Industry Helpline” app is aimed at people who would like to find out more information about how they can perhaps help themselves or if necessary, take the next step in seeking professional help.
-It is a preventative tool and aims to provide support at the initial stages of a situation so that the problem does not reach a life critical stage.’
+It is a preventive tool and aims to provide support at the initial stages of a situation so that the problem does not reach a life-critical stage.’

 Although the construction industry is rising to the challenge of creating a healthier workplace, finding the right support is not always easy.
-The Lighthouse Club are already helping to drive significant change through a variety of mental health and well-being support programmes – but realise that there is still a long way to go before the culture in construction removes the stigma about talking about mental health and well-being.
+The Lighthouse Club is already helping to drive significant change through a variety of mental health and well-being support programmes – but realise that there is still a long way to go before the culture in construction removes the stigma about talking about mental health and well-being.

 By providing a free app, which can be downloaded by anyone in the industry, they hope to combat this.
 The ‘Construction Industry Helpline’ app will provide information, advice and guidance about how people can relieve the long-term effects of stress, anxiety or depression as well as providing access to other areas of support such as anger management, drug and alcohol dependency, debt management, legal advice, and emergency financial aid.

-‘Collaborating with the Lighthouse Club in building this important app to help support construction workers and their families has been a privilege.
-It is great way for COINS to give something back to the construction industry and we look forward to seeing its widespread availability and hope that it will be a great help to both construction workers and their families when they need it the most.’
+COINS, who have over 35 years of developing software solutions for construction companies, is also passionate about giving something back to the industry and their CEO, Robert Brown, adds: ‘Collaborating with the Lighthouse Club in building this important app to help support construction workers and their families has been a privilege.
+It is a great way for COINS to give something back to the construction industry and we look forward to seeing its widespread availability and hope that it will be a great help to both construction workers and their families when they need it the most.’